nagy135/subtube/README.md

 * [dunst](https://github.com/dunst-project/dunst)
 * [xob](https://github.com/florentc/xob)

-First 3 are core, while latter 2 will be optional in future.
-As of now, I recommend having all of those.
+First 3 are core, last 2 are optional.
 **Dunst** is simply notification daemon that is heavily used.
 If you dont install dunst, you still get some notification (because you probably have different one), but dunst supports images and stacking.
+Without this dependency you wouldnt see any notifications, but it would still work.
+If you dont know what *notification daemon* means, you probably have it.
 **XOB** is progress bar, it shows u progress of update process.
 You can completely avoid having it and use `subtube secret_update` that doesnt spawn any progress bar anyway.
+Using `subtube play` would result in some error messages.

 ## ARCH
 on arch based distro, get dependencies like this